Mobile Impurity in a Two-Leg Bosonic Ladder

-As we have seen previously that the Green's function decays as a power-law in the symmetric mode and exponentially in the anti-symmetric mode at $p=0$, now we turn on finite momentum.
+As we have seen previously that the Green's function decays as a power-law in the symmetric mode and exponentially in the antisymmetric mode at $p=0$, now we turn on finite momentum.
 The Green's functions $|G_s(p,t)|$ and $|G_a(p,t)|$ for finite momentum are shown in Fig.~\ref{fig:2fig2} and \ref{fig:2fig3}, respectively, for various momenta $p$ of the impurity.
-We find that $|G_s(p,t)|$ decays as power-law below $p=0.3\pi$ and beyond $p=0.3\pi$.
-Beyond this point, it decays exponentially and the impurity in the symmetric mode enters into a QP regime.
-An analogus crossover has been established in the one-dimensional motion of an impurity in a one-dimensional bath ~\cite{kantian_impurity_DMRG} and two-leg bosonic ladder bath~\cite{Naushad_Ladder_Impurity,kamar2019quantum_thesis}.
+We find that $|G_s(p,t)|$ decays as power-law below $p=0.3\pi$.
+Beyond $p=0.3\pi$, it decays exponentially and the impurity in the symmetric mode enters into a QP regime.
+An analogous crossover has been established in the one-dimensional motion of an impurity in a one-dimensional bath ~\cite{Adrian_Kantian_Mobile_Impuirty} and two-leg bosonic ladder bath~\cite{Naushad_Ladder_Impurity,kamar2019quantum_thesis}.

 The crossover depends on the TLL characteristics of the bath in the symmetric sector, namely the velocity of sound $u_s$ in the ladder and the TLL parameter $K_s$.
 Using the values extracted from \cite{crepin_bosonic_ladder_phase_diagram} we get